- 58.14% of the 129 Aberdeen Standard funds have regularly ranked among the worst performers in their sectors.

-- Over the past 5 years the ASI UK Recovery Equity fund returned growth of 14.89%, which ranked 217th out of 228 funds.
+- Over the past 5 years, the ASI UK Responsible Equity fund returned growth of 83.84%, which was better than 98% of funds within the same sector.

-- From the 129 Aberdeen Standard funds analysed only 10.1% of received a 4 or 5-star performance rating with the sizeable portion of their funds consistently underperforming.
+- From the 129 Aberdeen Standard funds analysed 21% received an impressive 4 or 5-star performance.

 Aberdeen Standard Investments Fund Performance

 Our analysis of the 129 Aberdeen Standard funds identified that 15 consistently outperformed at least 75% of funds in their sectors over the past 1, 3 & 5 years, with a total of 27 of their funds receiving a strong 4 or 5-star performance ranking.
 In contrast, 14 of the 129 Aberdeen Standard funds analysed consistently performed worse than three-quarters of their peers with a total of 75 or 58.15% of their funds receiving a poor 1 or 2-star performance rating.

 From the 129 Aberdeen Standard funds analysed 20.93% received an impressive 4 or 5-star performance rating.
 Each of these funds has consistently been among the best in their sectors for performance.
 Among these funds are”

 The £258.7 million ASI Europe ex UK Equity fund has consistently been one of the top-performing funds in the Europe excluding UK sector.
 The Fund invests in a broad spread of European companies which offer good prospects for capital growth.

 Over the recent 1, 3 & 5 years this fund returned growth of 15.05%, 40.44% and 104.08%, which were well above the sector average of 11.01%, 17.58% and 68.25% for the periods.